Call for a free consultation & case review 708-410-0090

-As an Illinois DUI, Criminal Defense Attorney, and driver’s license reinstatement attorney I have the experience and knowledge to help you, but more importantly I will personally fight for you and win your case.
-For over 19 years I have helped people charged with Driving Under the Influence (DUI), Driving on a Suspended or Revoked License, Criminal Drug Charges, Criminal Theft Charges, Misdemeanor, Felony, and helping reinstate revoked or suspended Illinois Driver’s License with the Illinois Secretary of State.
+As an Illinois DUI, Criminal Defense Attorney, and driver’s license reinstatement attorney I have the experience and knowledge to help you, but more importantly, I will personally fight for you and win your case.
+For 23+ years I have helped people charged with Driving Under the Influence (DUI), Driving on a Suspended or Revoked License, Criminal Drug Charges, Criminal Theft Charges, Misdemeanor, Felony, and helping reinstate revoked or suspended Illinois Driver’s License with the Illinois Secretary of State.

 Being able to have a hearing within the 46 days could save your license from being suspended.
 Also, by fighting the DUI license suspension you also have the opportunity to obtain the arresting police officer’s testimony where we are able to lock the police officer into his version of events.
 This testimony can be used not only for the hearing to try to stop your DUI license suspension but also later to prove to the court that you were not driving under the influence of alcohol.